Sienci-Labs/Resources/experimental/np-video-and-teaching-moments.md

     - AutoZero doesn’t go to 0.0. https://forum.sienci.com/t/auto-zero-touch-plate-not-going-to-z-0-00/12762
     - Vortex (A in switch and 4th axis modes)
   - What is safe height?
-- How to Vcarve to get file to gSender
+- How to V-carve to get file to gSender
 - Macro to prevent workspace reset.
 Go to Settings Program Events:Prevents Workspace reset to G54
   - %global.state.workspace=modal.wcs ‘WS Start’
   - [global.state.workspace] ‘WS Stop’